tannerskluz/MazeSolver/README.md

 # MazeSolver
-Goal: create algorithm that can take a picture of a maze and solve it
+Goal: create a program that intakes a maze image and start and finish coordinates and produces solution image.